ray-project/ray-llm/models/README.md

 The `model_config` section specifies the Hugging Face model ID (`model_id`), how to initialize it (`initialization`) and what parameters to use when generating tokens with an LLM (`generation`).

+Aviary supports two different batching modes - static and continuous.
+In static batching, incoming requests are batched together and sent to the model.
+The model can only process the next batch once the current one is fully finished (meaning that the batch takes as long to process as the single longest sentence).
+In continuous batching, incoming requests are processed as soon as they arrive, and can be added to batches that are already being processed.
+This means that the model is not slowed down by certain sentences taking longer to generate than others.

+### Static batching

-We use Hugging Face Transformers under the hood.
+For static batching, we use Hugging Face Transformers under the hood.

 Aviary implements several initializer types:
 - SingleDevice - just load the model onto a single GPU,
 - DeviceMap - use the `device_map` argument to load the model onto multiple